KyleSeaford/Robot2/README.md

 -

 ### lights
-- just some LEDs
+- just some LEDs, gonna have to boot leds to tell when to connect contoler

 ### lcd screens
-might not do
+might not do, will do in number 2
 - need to make work maybe buy more [here](https://www.winstar.com.tw/products/character-lcd-display-module/dot-matrix-lcd-module.html)

 ### dimensions